-Scranton’s minor league basketball history goes back to the 1940’s.
+Scranton’s minor league basketball history goes back to basketball infancy.
+Scranton teams competed in the old Penn State League in 1919.
 There have been Scranton entries in The EBL and the CBA.
 The Scranton franchise was first known as the Miners, celebrating the mining history of the area.
 In the 1970’s the CBA entry was known as the Scranton Apollos and the final year of their existence the Scranton franchise was known as the Aces, celebrating the city’s love of card games and illegal joker poker machines.
-Scranton had many standout players over the years including Willy Somerset, Jim Boeheim and Charllie Chriss.
+Scranton had many standout players over the years including Willy Somerset, Bill Spivey, Jim Boeheim and Charllie Criss.

-Believe it or not, Scranton had a part in breaking the color barrier in basketball.
+Scranton had a part in breaking the color barrier in basketball.
 Bernard “Red” Sarachek coached the Scranton Miners of the American Basketball League.
-Red was a highly respected coach when basketball was in its infancy.
+Red was a highly respected coach when professional basketball was in its infancy.